alan-turing-institute/AutisticaCitizenScience/project-management/platform-requirements/fujitsu-business-requirements.md

 ## Key deliverables

 Fujitsu will be responsible for delivering the front-end website of a co-designed citizen-science platform to investigate how autistic people navigate different environments, particularly focussed on the sensory processing differences they experience.
+For example, some autistic people may find rooms are too brightly lit, background noise particularly distracting, or have difficulty ignoring food smells.

 The intended users are autistic people and members of the autistic community such as parents, carers, family members, and supporters of autistic people.

-The website will allow users to sign up, input their experiences, and give dynamic informed consent on how that data can be used.
+The website will invite users to sign up, contribute their experiences, and give dynamic informed consent on how that data can be used.
-The website must include a moderation workflow.
+The website must include a moderation workflow, developed in collaboration with the user community.
 Anyone can access and learn from the experiences that have been consented to be made public on the site, after moderation.

 Data collected will be transferred securely to Open Humans and managed by their backend file management system.